varnish/Varnish-Book/varnish_book.rst

 .. include:: material/webdev/ajax.html
    :literal:

 Use the provided ``ajax.html`` page.
 Note that function ``getNonMasqueraded()`` fails because the origin is distinct to the ``google.com`` domain.
 Function ``getMasqueraded()`` can do the job if a proper VCL code handles it.
 Write the VCL code that masquerades the Ajax request to ``http://www.google.com/robots.txt``.

-Solution: write a VCL that masquerades XHR calls
+Solution: Write a VCL that masquerades XHR calls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``vcl/solution-vcl_fetch-masquerade-ajax-requests.vcl``